2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

 > [!TIP]
 > As of now, the raw entity is always the source of the content-type.
 > If ever you need to reference another object to provide the schema,
-> use the `[ContentTypeAssign]` attribute on the raw entity to specify the other object which should be used to generate the content-type.
+> use the `[ContentTypeUse]` attribute on the raw entity to specify the other object which should be used to generate the content-type.
 > This allows specifying a different content-type on the raw object.
 >
 > Alternatively you can specify it in the `Options` on the `IDataFactory`.